 Do Quests.
 Quests are available at some clubs, and also at the giant horse head in the center of the world.
 They give varying amounts of money.
 All the quests from the giant horse head just involve traveling, and give you 5,000 gold each.
 There are more player-created quests being made all the time.

 Mane Event.
-Keep an eye on the System chat for the Mane Event, which is a randomly chosen competition that gives you a guaranteed payout if you complete it.
+Keep an eye on the System chat for the Mane Event, which is a randomly chosen competition that gives you a guaranteed payout of at least 1200 gold dust if you complete it.
+The better you do, the more you make.
 There’s free Travel to the event as well!

 There are other ways than this to make money.
 I’ve found that selling dyes and bolts of cloth is pretty popular, as well as rare flowers and berries.
 See if you can find something I haven’t mentioned!